 A volunteer committee reviews applications and makes funding decisions.
 Applicants may visit this Web site in late summer to view a list of selected schools and projects.
 The selected applicants will be awarded grants by mail in September.
 The grants will be mailed to the attention of the Grant Project Leader at the school address.
 An evaluation report will be required from all recipients following completion of the project.
 All schools must have submitted an evaluation report for grants received the following year in order to be eligible for consideration.

-Learning Links applications are no longer being accepted for the 2014-2015 school year.
+Learning Links applications are now being accepted for the 2014-2015 school year.
 The application must be postmarked by April 30, 2014

 What happens if my application is chosen to receive a Learning Links grant?

 For those receiving a grant - the project leader grant packet will be mailed in September to the school address.